 Why not a good hike to Morocco in the spectacular mountain range?
 If you want to enjoy an awesome trek is Toubkal National Park.
 Apart from impressive views, visiting the Morocco region is a time step back, whence you’re able to meet the Berbers and visit villages that have been there for centuries.

 Do you like the list?
 I don’t know.
+Mount Nyiragongo of Congo will give you an exhilarating experience as you wait to reach the top and view the active volcano.
 But it’s a sure bet that you will not regret if you dare visit these places.
 Africa with its rich heritage carries more than this.
 It is all dependent on the bulk of your wallet.
 If I were you I’d visit every place mentioned above.
 Good luck hiking.